downfromthetrees/the_magic_eye/docs/hosting.md

 ## Undocmented settings

-You can also use Magic Eye to detect text in images over 3 characters long.
+If you are hosting it yourself, you can also use Magic Eye to detect text in images.
+Only words over 3 characters long are detected.
 The required setting is:

 `
     "removeImagesWithText": {